U.S. News Rankings

-Loyola University Chicago, or Loyola Chicago as it’s known for short, is the largest Jesuit institution in the country.
-The school has two locations in Chicago—Lake Shore and Water Tower— where on-campus living is separated between freshmen, sophomores, and all upperclassmen.
+Loyola University Chicago, or Loyola Chicago, as it’s known for short, is one of the largest Jesuit institutions in the country.
+The school has two locations in Chicago – Lake Shore and Water Tower – where on-campus living is separated between freshmen, sophomores and all upperclassmen.
 The university also has an international campus four miles from downtown Rome, where about 400 students study abroad each year.
-The Loyola Ramblers compete in the NCAA Division I Horizon League.
+The Loyola Ramblers compete in the NCAA Division I Missouri Valley Conference.

 |School mission and unique qualities (as provided by the school):|